This father has been using spaced repetition (Anki) to teach his children how to read several years earlier than average.

 See this post on Twitter

-See this post on Hacker News (Derek Sivers responded!)
+See this post on Hacker News (Derek Sivers left a comment!)

 Gwern’s twitter account is private; the tweet reads: